UlyssesZh/UlyssesZh.github.io/_posts/2023-04-05-study-methods.md

 ---
 lang: zh-CN
-title: 'Summarizing my methods for studying'
+title: Summarizing my methods for studying
 date: 2023-04-05 11:38:17 -0700
 categories:
   - misc
 tags:
   - chinese
   - school
 layout: post
+excerpt: >
-excerpt: 'I summarized my methods for studying.
+  I summarized my methods for studying.
-This can be served as a guide for those who have started learning math and science.'
+  This can be served as a guide for those who have started learning math and science.
 ---

 *This post is in Chinese.*